Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications: Module performance

 Since tracks are reconstructed with a straight-line fit, the extrapolated hit position is a linear combination of the reference layers.
 Accordingly, the resolution of the extrapolated position at module $m$ can be expressed as~\cite{Wang:2022TNS}:

-where $N$ is the total number of long modules and $z_j$ denotes the vertical position of module $j$ along the $z$ axis.
+where $N$ is the total number of long modules, $z_j$ denotes the vertical position of module $j$ along the $z$ axis and $w_{mj}$ refers to the weight of each layer uncertainty extracted from the error progation of straight line fit formulae.
 The spatial resolution of each module was then obtained by solving the set of linear equations for all four modules.

 For the detected good events defined in Sec.~\ref{sec:eff}, the residual variance is usually determined by fitting the residual distribution with a Gaussian function.
 However, as shown in Fig.~\ref{fig:residual_cls}(a), the residual distribution of the DUT in layer~2 exhibits a Gaussian-like shape for clusters with $cls>1$, whereas discrete spikes are observed for clusters with $cls=1$.